Rolex Anniversary Jubilee Dials: A Tribute to Timeless Craftsmanship

 Pattern Evolution: From Printed to Engraved

-By the 1990s, Rolex transitioned to engraving the pattern directly into the dial surface.
-This advancement added depth and a more pronounced play of light, enhancing both the visual impact and tactile quality of the dial.
-The shift from printed to engraved reflects Rolex's continuous innovation in dial manufacturing and its pursuit of perfection.
+By the late 1990s, Rolex introduced a third evolution in dial manufacturing - laser engraving.
+This technique involved engraving the Jubilee pattern directly into the dial surface, adding greater depth and a more pronounced play of light.
+The engraved motif not only enhanced the visual impact but also improved the tactile quality of the dial.
+This shift from printed to engraved reflects Rolex’s ongoing commitment to innovation and its pursuit of perfection in dial craftsmanship.

 Signature Design Features